jotaen/klog/Specification.md

 ## V. Changelog

 ## Version 1.2
+- Allow times to be `24:00`.
-- Minor restructuring for enhanced clarity; no functional changes made.
+- Some minor restructurings for enhanced clarity.

 ## Version 1.1
 - Add a constraint regarding the indentation that requires the indentation style